TREKKERS REOPENING TO NEW MEMBERS

-Trekkers is a mountaineering club founded in the early 1980's.
+Trekkers is a mountaineering club founded in the early 1980s.
 The Club is based in Glenageary but draws the bulk of membership from between Blackrock and Bray.
-The Club has approximately 170 members, including honorary members and three associates.
+The Club has approximately 257 members, including honorary members and associates.

-Outings of between 4 and 8 hours are arranged each Saturday.
+Outings of between 4 and 8 hours are arranged on Saturday.
 Walks are categorised A, B and C reflecting terrain and level of challenge (see below for elaboration).
-In addition, a Wednesday Walk Programme is available.
+In addition, Wednesday walk programmes are available.
 Most outings are in the Dublin and Wicklow Mountains but trips are arranged to other locations and overseas from time to time.

-Social Walks of a shorter duration are arranged for Members and Associates who, for one reason, or another, are unable to participate in regular walks.
-These are undertaken on an 'own-risk' basis in the case of Associates who are not covered by the Mountaineering Ireland insurance policy applying to Full Members.
+Social Walks of a shorter duration are arranged for existing Members and Associates who, for one reason, or another, are unable to participate in regular walks.

 The start-point for Saturday walks is Glenageary Dart Station, Station Road, Glenageary.
 There is a €3 parking charge on roads in the vicinity of the Station on a Saturday.
 At the conclusion of a walk the bus collects participants from the end-point and returns to the Station.
 The bus fare is €20.
 If member demand for places on a particular walk significantly exceeds the capacity of a bus (16 seats) and the Walk Leader so decides – (taking into account the route of the walk, overall conditions and the capacity of participants'), a second bus can be arranged, if demand is sufficient to warrant this.